ln-komandur/nextcloud-on-ubuntu/README.md

 ## Prepare the dedicated partition to save nextcloud server's data (user) files

 1. Create a separate partition of desired size and format it as `ext4` using GParted / KDE Partition Manager
+   1. Strongly consider [creating a LUKS encrypted partition](../linux-utils/blob/master/luks/ReadMe.md) and mounting it at `/media/nextcloud-data`.
+It is proven to work.
+Do not enter the passphrase in *Step 3c* of that page.
 2. Follow the steps in [Create common mount points for partitions shared by all users and include them in fstab](https://github.com/ln-komandur/linux-utils/blob/master/common-mountpoints.md)
-3. `sudo chown www-data:www-data /media/all-users-nextcloud-data/ -R` # *Assign the ownership of the mount point for the nextcloud server's data partition* to the web-root
+3. `sudo chown www-data:www-data /media/nextcloud-data/ -R` # *Assign the ownership of the mount point for the nextcloud server's data partition* to the web-root
    1. There is no need for other users need to share this partition with the web-root.
 Therefore, files and directories in this partition need not inherit the group id.
-So, ensure that the setgid bit is **not** set `ls -l /media/all-users-nextcloud-data/` # *list the permissions of the partition*
+So, ensure that the setgid bit is **not** set `ls -l /media/nextcloud-data/` # *list the permissions of the partition*
-   1. In any case, unset the setgid bit with `sudo chmod -R g-s /media/all-users-nextcloud-data/` # *[Unset the setgid bit](https://linuxconfig.org/how-to-use-special-permissions-the-setuid-setgid-and-sticky-bits)*
+   1. In any case, unset the setgid bit with `sudo chmod -R g-s /media/nextcloud-data/` # *[Unset the setgid bit](https://linuxconfig.org/how-to-use-special-permissions-the-setuid-setgid-and-sticky-bits)*

 ---